williamboxhall/tcp-sockets/README.md

 An unlimited amount of events may arrive out of order.
 In order to handle this efficiently, a hash table (`HashMap`) is used in combination with tracking the next required sequence number.
 A backlog of events will be kept until the next in sequence arrives and the backlog can be drained.
-The hash table ensures constant-time (O(1)) lookups and removes the overhead of sorting or searching in the backlog.
+The hash table ensures constant-time (O(1)) stores & lookups, and removes the overhead of sorting or searching in the backlog.

 ###### Threads